sxmnc/smircbot/README.md

 #### core.irc.useNick(nick, function) :: `Function`
 Change the bot nickname for the specified one for the duration of the function.
 As of now, it is likely to cause issues if used with asynchronous tasks.
-#### core.utils.argsToArray(arrayString) :: `Function`
-Split the string on groups of whitespaces, unless the words are surrounded by double quotes, in which case they are considered as a single "word" and the result is stripped of its quotes.
-Returns an array containing the resulting elements.

 ---